giantoak/memex_queries/README.md

 This repository contains a Python module for calculating stats against a wide variety of MEMEX escort data.
-It exists because MEMEX data is scattered across multiple resources and knowledge sharing remains hard. `memex_queries` abstracts away as many of these data stores as possible.
+It exists because MEMEX data is scattered across multiple resources maintained by different teams  and knowledge sharing is hard. `memex_queries` abstracts away as many of these data stores as possible.

-In the present implementation, this means that queries to various MEMEX [HBase] tables, the [Elasticsearch] CDR, and [Hive] and [Impala] for useful datatables are hidden away in low level functions within helper modules.
-These functions can be used to compose high-level queries that are primarily concerne with data, not where it has been stored.
+In the present implementation, this means that queries to MEMEX resources created by different teams ([HBase] tables, the [Elasticsearch] CDR, [Hive] and [Impala] data bases, all either *on* or *off* the MEMEX cluster) are hidden away in low level functions within helper modules.
+These functions can be used to compose high-level queries that cut across these different data stores  are primarily concerne with data, not where it has been stored.

 The module is organized as follows: